-Gesneriad: A family of plants, found in the Old and New Worlds that includes well-known houseplants such as African violet and gloxinia.
-Gesneriads are very diverse, but fuzzy leaves and brightly colored tubular flowers are shared characteristics.
+Gesneriad: A family of plants, from both the Old and New World that includes well-known houseplants such as African violet and gloxinia.
+Gesneriads are very diverse in their growth habits and forms, but fuzzy leaves and brightly colored tubular flowers are common characteristics.
 Many species grow as epiphytes or in depressions and crevices on rocks.